+It is important to monitor new products and trends in the European market if you want to deliver customised packages.
+Innovation is important — you have to always be up to date to stay in business.
 In Europe, canned fish with easy-open lids remain popular and are the most widely used packaging style.
 However, product ranges have been expanding to include pouches, easy-open cups and plastic cups, in addition to new and more interesting flavours, sauces and complimentary sides, particularly for preserved and processed tuna.
-It is important for exporters to monitor new products and trends in the European market if you want to deliver customised packages.
-Innovation is also an important aspect of the market — you have to always be up to date.

 Consumers want no-drain products with no preparation needed, thus product lines such as warm meals infused with sauces and flavours becoming a popular hit among brands.